To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Popular among trainers and vets because you can walk your dog more comfortably on a leash

 Why is the gentle leader effective for dogs who pull?
-Because the Gentle Leader harness applies gentle pressure on the nose when the dog does a pulling action.
+Because the Gentle Leader harness applies gentle pressure on the nose when the dog pulls.

-Putting the Gentle Leader on correctly is critical to its effectiveness, so watch this one minute video from Austin Pets Alive to see how this head collar should be properly worn.
+Putting the Gentle Leader on correctly is critical to its effectiveness.
+Watch this 1-minute video from Austin Pets Alive to see how this head collar should be worn appropriately.

 |Gentle Leader Head Collar||Easy Walk Harness|